 Section 68(3) of the Asylum Act provides that the court should take a decision on the request for judicial review within 60 days.
 However, in practice the appeal procedure takes more time, around 3 months or even more, depending on the number of hearings the court holds in a case.
-A preliminary reference was asked, whether the above deadline for the judges to decide is compatible with the requirements of an effective remedy.
-On 5 December 2019, the Advocate General in his opinion concluded that judges must disapply the applicable time limit if they consider that the judicial review cannot be carried out effectively.116 The CJEU confirmed this position in a judgement on 19 March 2020 (C-406/18).
+A preliminary reference to the CJEU was asked as to whether the above deadline for the judges to decide is compatible with the requirements of an effective remedy.
+On 5 December 2019, the Advocate General in his opinion concluded that judges must disapply the applicable time limit if they consider that the judicial review cannot be carried out effectively.141 The CJEU confirmed this position in a judgement on 19 March 2020 (C-406/18).